EVVSK/Image-Captioner/README.md

     ```

 3. **Prepare Data**
-    - The notebook (`ml.ipynb`) will automatically download and process the MS COCO dataset and generate VIST-style stories.
+    - MS COCO and VIST datasets must be downloaded first and then be trained on the notebook (`ml.ipynb`).

 4. **Train the Model**
     - Run all cells in `ml.ipynb` to process data, train the model, and save artifacts.